RonFrancesca/makam_research/README.md

 ### Prerequisites

-In order to use these tools you have to install python and the following modules: music21, numpy, matplotlib, scipy
+In order to run the notebook correctly the user has to install python and the following modules: music21, numpy, matplotlib, scipy

 In Ubuntu the user can install all these modules it is as simple as typing in the Terminal:
 ```